For my latest blog on Irish history check out

 We in The Wild Geese social network, now 13 months old, are experiencing a swell of interest and passion in exploring Irish ancestry among our growing membership.
-No surprise, considering that we as a…Continue
+No surprise, considering that we as a community have already produced thousands of pages of content -- articles,…Continue

 Since my last blog post in December, many changes have occurred in my life.
 The most unforeseen being that I am now back 'home' in my beloved Vermont!
 A new town, from my living here three years ago, but still within "The Green Mountains" which is where I resided before.
 And HERE is where my heart lies - in the most blissful of states.
 Hiraeth no more!
 This is what I had longed for during those dark, long, winter days of my last…Continue

 Added by Cindy Butler on April 20, 2014 at 11:32am — No Comments

 In March of 2014 I traveled from Illinois to Ireland courtesy of Aer Lingus.
 As I followed our progress across the…Continue